THINGS TO CONSIDER

 - Any personal prescription medications needed

-- Money – Make sure you have some Australian (AUD) money on you when you arrive in Sydney.
+- Money – Make sure you have some Australian (AUD) money on you when you arrive in Australia.
 You may need this for transport and food.

 - Electronics – Laptop, phone, tablets, charges

 - Australian adaptor – This will come in handy when trying to charge your electronic devices